zhwa/mlir-example/book/Chapter-02-Dynamic-Shapes.md

 The tensor dialect emphasizes immutable values: operations create new tensors rather than modifying existing ones, following the same SSA semantics as integers or floats—once defined, a tensor value never changes.
 This immutability eliminates aliasing concerns entirely; there's no question about whether two tensor values point to the same memory because they're separate values in the dataflow graph.
 As a result, tensors are extremely optimization-friendly—the compiler can aggressively reorder, fuse, and eliminate operations without worrying about hidden side effects or memory dependencies.

+**Connection to Chapter 1's SSA Semantics**: Remember from Chapter 1 that SSA (Static Single Assignment) means each *value* is assigned exactly once?
+Tensors embody this principle perfectly—they represent *mathematical values* with no memory location.
+A tensor like `%t0 : tensor<8x32xf32>` is a value in the SSA graph, just like `%x : i32` is a value.
+When you "modify" a tensor with `tensor.insert`, you're not mutating memory; you're creating a new value.
+This is pure SSA.

+Contrast this with memrefs, which represent *memory references*.
+A memref like `%m0 : memref<8x32xf32>` is also an SSA value (the *pointer* is assigned once), but the data it points to is mutable—`memref.store` can write to the same location multiple times.
+This is exactly the distinction we emphasized in Chapter 1: SSA for pointers, not for the memory contents.
+Tensors take SSA to its logical conclusion by eliminating memory entirely at the high level.

 **Example operations:**

 ```mlir